Seunggu0305/VLCounter/README.md

 ## Preparation
 ### 1. Download datasets
 In our project, the following datasets are used.
-Please visit following links to download datasets:
+Please visit the following links to download datasets:

 * [FSC147](https://github.com/cvlab-stonybrook/LearningToCountEverything)